 - If you need to request Smithsonian site numbers for a linear site please follow the instructions here.
 Please include the name of the linear resource in the request.

 - A complete archaeological literature search may not turn up all linear sites found within your prescribed area.
-Although a number may be assigned to a linear site within your project area, if the resource has not been directly recorded in your area it will not turn up spatially in your search.
+Although a number may be assigned to a linear site within your project area, if a segment of the resource has not been directly recorded in your area it will not turn up spatially in your search.
 Please consult the UPAC linear sites guidelines to ensure all linear resources are properly assessed.

 - We do not assign segment numbers to linear site numbers (e.g. 42TO1077.3, 42TO1077.4).
 When completing a site form for a segment of a linear site, the site number should be listed with the Smithsonian trinomial first, followed by “segment” (e.g. “42TO1077 segment”, not “42TO1077 segment 2”) with no segment number defining notation following.
 Segment numbers are relative and arbitrary assignments not assigned by Antiquities.